Health issues in American football: National Football League

 An injury report section is common in the sports sections of American newspapers, detailing injuries for each team and the amount of time each injured player is expected to be out.
 The injury report was created to prevent gamblers from gaining inside information about injuries from players, and as a result, NFL teams must report on the status of injured players on a set schedule during the season.
 The standard severity descriptions are "out" (will not play in the upcoming game); "doubtful" (25% chance of playing); "questionable" (50% chance of playing); or "probable" (75% chance of playing).
 Teams have been known to downplay, exaggerate or overly detail their teams' injuries in an attempt to confuse or mislead upcoming opponents.
 Injured players may be placed on one of several injured lists, including the Physically Unable to Perform (PUP) list.
 If a player is injured in an event outside of a game or team practice, or during collegiate practice prior to being drafted, he is eligible for the Nonfootball Injury list.
 Players who have sustained major injuries and are not expected to play for the rest of the season may be placed on the Injured Reserve (IR) list.
 These players do not count towards the teams' roster limit.

 Aside from concussions, orthopedic injuries are among the most common in the National Football League.
 These injuries consist of trauma such as tears in the achilles, anterior cruciate ligament (ACL), and patellar tendon.
-A study was done but the Feinberg School of Medicine and Northwestern University, where they studied the "return to play rate" (RTP) for given orthopedic procedures done based on a given injury.
+A study was done by the Feinberg School of Medicine and Northwestern University, where they studied the "return to play rate" (RTP) for given orthopedic procedures done based on a given injury.
 They found that out of 559 NFL players, the most difficult injuries for NFL players to return to play in were patellar tendon tears (50.0 %) and achilles tears (72.5%).